Do Traffic Violations Show Up on Criminal Background Check? No

 First is making sure all fines and fees have been paid in full.
 This is true for both criminal citations and civil violations.
 Civil traffic violation fines, when unpaid, can become criminal charges for failure to comply with the court’s order.

-Failure to pay fines can also result in a bench warrant.
-Can you pass a background check with a warrant?
-It’s possible, but having an outstanding warrant makes it much harder to pass a background check.
+Neglecting to pay fines can lead to a bench warrant.
+Passing a background check with a warrant is feasible, but having an outstanding warrant significantly complicates the process.

 If a person has been court-ordered to complete a defensive driving course or other classes due to a criminal traffic charge, they should make sure they have successfully completed the course.